nithincspnr/simple-cms/README.md

 # Simple cms
-A cms application built using the tiny php framework PIP
+A tiny cms framework

-This application is built using the tiny php framework PIP https://github.com/gilbitron/PIP
+This is built on top of the php framework called PIP.

-The PIP framework is customized partly for the application, since support is discontinued, have had to rewrite basic core functions which is deprecated.
+You can find the source here https://github.com/gilbitron/PIP.

+Deprecated core functions are removed, updated with new ones and added some of the basic features,

 * Included a paginator helper class
 * Added seperate constant configuration file